jheising/HAPI/README.md

 **[resource_type]**: The name of a type of resource, like *employee* or *post*.
 The HAPI *should* return the same singular or plural form of the resource type passed in the request.

 **[data]**: The JSON representation of an object or array containing the important content being returned from the HAPI.
 In the case of operations that generally do not return data (like DELETE), this might contain the unique ID of the resource being deleted.
-This spec does not concern the actual conventions used to represent this data (other than it being JSON), but generally it should keep within the spirit of this spec by remaining clear and easily understood by the lay-person.
+This spec does not concern the actual conventions used to represent this data (other than it being JSON), but generally it should keep within the spirit of this spec by remaining clear and easily understood by the layperson.

 Examples: